masesgroup/KEFCore/src/documentation/articles/usecases.md

 ## [Apache Kafka](https://kafka.apache.org/) as Database

-The first use cases can be coupled to a standard usage of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/), the same when it is used with standard database providers.
+The first use cases can be coupled to a standard usage of [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/), the same when it is used with database providers.
 In [getting started](gettingstarted.md) is proposed a simple example following the online documentation.
 In the example the data within the model are stored in multiple Apache Kafka topics, each topic is correlated to the `DbSet` described from the `DbContext`.